IP address blacklist¶

 Object - IP address, subnet, country or IP source added to the list.

 Application - application to which access configuration of the object is applied.
-Since applying the object access configuration to specific applications is limited, this column always displays the value All.

 Source - source of a single IP address or subnet: